gqrx-sdr/gqrx/README.md

 Gqrx is designed and written by Alexandru Csete OZ9AEC, and it is licensed under the GNU General Public License.

-Some of the source files were adopted from Cutesdr by Moe Weatley and these come with a Simplified BSD license.
+Some of the source files were adapted from Cutesdr by Moe Weatley and these come with a Simplified BSD license.

-Following people and organisations have contributed to gqrx:
+The following people and organisations have contributed to gqrx:

 * Alex Grinkov
 * Alexander Fasching